fentybit/git_and_github/04_commits_in_detail.md

 ## Ignoring Files with `.gitignore`

 <strong>Ignoring Files</strong><br />
-We can tell Git which files and directories to <a href="https://git-scm.com/docs/gitignore">ignore</a> in a given repository, using a `.gitignore` file.
+We can tell Git which files and directories to ignore in a given repository, using a `.gitignore` file.
 This is useful for files you know you NEVER want to commit, including:<br />
+<a href="https://git-scm.com/docs/gitignore">Git Ignore Documentation</a><br />

 <ul>
   <li>Secrets, API keys, credentials, etc.</li>